camunda/camunda-docs/versioned_docs/version-8.0/guides/migrating-from-cawemo.md

 description: "Migrating diagrams from Cawemo to Camunda Platform 8 Web Modeler"
 ---

-This guide steps through how to migrate BPMN diagrams created in Cawemo to Camunda Platform 8 Web Modeler.
+This guide steps through how to migrate BPMN diagrams created in Cawemo to Camunda Platform 8 [Web Modeler](https://modeler.cloud.camunda.io/).

 You should consider migrating diagrams from Cawemo to Camunda Platform 8 Web Modeler if:

-- You want to continue working on your diagrams on the latest Camunda Platform.
+- You want to continue working on your diagrams on the latest Camunda Platform version.
 - You are exploring automating your processes.
-- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), big [multi-instance constructs](https://docs.camunda.io/docs/components/modeler/bpmn/multi-instance/), the new Connectors framework, or the improved collaboration features in Web Modeler).
+- You are in need of certain features that can only be found in Camunda Platform 8 (e.g. [BPMN message buffering](https://docs.camunda.io/docs/components/concepts/messages/#message-buffering), big [multi-instance constructs](https://docs.camunda.io/docs/components/modeler/bpmn/multi-instance/), the [Connectors framework](https://docs.camunda.io/docs/components/integration-framework/connectors/use-connectors/), or the improved [collaboration features](https://docs.camunda.io/docs/components/modeler/web-modeler/collaboration/) in Web Modeler).

 ## Prerequisites